seb-mesow/execute/README.md

 4. the private interfaces of the package of the troubling macro
 5. other private macros of the package of the troubling macro
 6. *the code of the troubling macro*

+## Usage

+This package provides the command sequence `\execute`, which scans balanced braced tokens (maybe with a `<filler>` in before).<br>
+*The outer braces are mandatory!*
+Also if you have only one token to execute, you must surround it with braces.

 ### Loading
 ```